What Luke uses

 Apple Music is my current streaming service.
 I was a longtime Spotify user, but since they added podcasts the experience went downhill for me.
 Not to say Apple Music on macOS is any better.
 A big factor is that I share an Apple One account.

 I still miss Google Play Music.

-I use fish shell and Terminal.app.
-I compared a number of terminals and found Terminal.app to be the best balance of features, latency, and battery life.
+I use fish shell and WezTerm.
+I compared a number of terminals.

 I use Obsidian and sometimes per-project

 .md files.
 I used to use Apple Notes, Google Keep, Microsoft OneNote, and before it went downhill, Evernote.

 My goal with Obsidian and Personal Knowledge Management (PKM) is to have one set of notes that last my entire lifetime, therefore flat-file storage and version control are important.

 Apple Reminders covers most of my needs.
 Projects that need more than a couple checkboxes get a note in Obsidian.